 Some credit courses and noncredit learning events (e.g. seminars, workshops, etc.) may be taken for personal enrichment apart from graduate credit.
 No academic record is kept for a student taking a course for enrichment.
-Currently enrolled, degree-seeking students are not eligible for enrichment courses.
+Currently enrolled, degree-seeking or non-degree seeking students are not eligible for enrichment courses.
+Some courses are space-limited and/or experiential, and are not available for enrichment enrollment.
+The Registrar reserves the right to limit enrichment enrollment in any course.

 MHGS also offers a Continuing Education Units (CEU) program.
 A student requesting CEU units must request the units at least one week before the class starts by using the CEU Request Form and paying \$30 per seat hour they want to have reported.
 A letter is provided to the student upon completion of the course or learning event.
+The student is also responsible for any other associated course fees and/or tuition charges.